 This doesn’t just apply to an opening in your attic, this can be anywhere in your home.

 The best thing to do is when you find these kinds of gaps and cracks to fill them immediately.
 It’s also important not to have an insulation that can also serve as nesting material.

 Fiberglass and cellulose are the best materials for rodents to make a home out of, whereas foam insulation isn’t inviting at all because it isn’t a food source or inviting as a nesting material.
 The second benefit of spray foam is that it will fill up and block off all of those openings rodents are looking for.

 After solving the rodent problem and cleaning up the mess, you have two options to fix the insulation.

 You can add more traditional insulation back into the area, which if they find a way back in will happen all over again, or remove all the old insulation completely and start over with foam insulation.

 Foam insulation doesn’t deter pests, but it does seal up those small cracks that rodents like to squeeze in through.
-The added benefits of this air seal are not only does it close those openings, it also helps reduce the air leakage you experience that lead to high monthly energy bills.
+The added benefit of this air seal is that it not only close those openings, it also helps reduce the air leakage you experience that leads to high monthly energy bills.

 If you’d like to read up on the other benefits of foam insulation, head on over to the Learning Center on our website.